Binance withdrawals jump to $3 billion in 24 hours, research firm says | KRDO

 Jump Crypto is part of the Jump Trading Group, a quantitative trading firm.

-Earlier Tuesday, Binance had already seen its “highest daily withdrawals since June,” according to Nansen’s analysis.
-The rate of withdrawals has since stabilized to approximately $79 million in net outflows, the firm’s data showed as of Tuesday evening ET.
+Binance CEO Changpeng Zhao said that the exchange had at one point seen “some withdrawals” of roughly $1.1 billion.
+The company had seen worse days before, he later added.

+“We’re seeing the money flowing back already,” he said in a conversation on Twitter Spaces on Wednesday, calling the fund withdrawals “very normal market behavior.”

-Investors in the industry, already grappling with the “crypto winter” sparked by the collapse of Terraform Labs in May, is dealing with a huge blow from the fall of crypto exchange FTX, which declared bankruptcy in November.
-Sam Bankman-Fried, the founder of FTX, was arrested in the Bahamas this week after US prosecutors filed criminal charges against him.
+Zhao, who is known as “CZ,” said people were down on the crypto sector following the collapse of FTX in November.
+The founder of Binance’s one-time competitor, Sam Bankman-Fried, was arrested in the Bahamas this week after US prosecutors filed criminal charges against him.

-Binance was also in the headlines.
+“If you get hurt by one bank, you’re going to think all the other banks are bad,” Zhao said.
+“The fact is just because one bank is bad doesn’t mean all the other banks are bad.”

+Concerns about the health of the sector have been driving down the price of digital coins.
+Bitcoin was last trading below $18,000, a decline of more than 60% year-to-date.

+But Binance’s business is also under scrutiny after FTX’s spectacular implosion.
 On Monday, Reuters reported, citing unidentified sources, that US prosecutors were considering wrapping up a money laundering investigation into Binance by “filing criminal charges against individual executives including founder Changpeng Zhao.”

 The US Department of Justice did not immediately respond to a request for comment outside US business hours.

-In a statement to CNN, Binance said that, “as has been reported widely, regulators are doing a sweeping review of every crypto company.”
+Binance said in a statement to CNN that, “as has been reported widely, regulators are doing a sweeping review of every crypto company.”

 “This nascent industry has grown quickly and Binance has shown its commitment to security and compliance through large investments in our team as well as the tools and technology we use to detect and deter illicit activity,” a spokesperson added.